t-crest/iot-rt/tpip/README.md

 It is connected to the expansion port at the bottom (see Figure 4-15 GPIO Pin Arrangement in the DE2 user manual on page 46).

-To build a Patmos configuration with the second port us the project `altde2-all`.
+To build a Patmos configuration with the second port as the project `altde2-all`.
 This is best setup by using a local `config.mk` file (in `t-crest/patmos`) as follows:

 ```